Media Convergence Definition, Example Types & Elements

 10. Mention the Dos and Don'ts fact.

-This travelogue example is for students who want to write a travelogue article.
-The title of this travelogue article i” “Tour To Tokyo, Japan: The Place of Peace.”
+The title of the long travelogue article is "Tour To Tokyo, Japan: The Place of Peace."
 A journalism student at the University of Putra Malaysia wrote this article.
-Students may follow the structure of this article to know how to write a travelogue article.
+Students may follow the structure of this article to know how to write a long travelogue article.

-The sample and example travelogue for students has been illustrated below.
-However, the photos added to this article might have been captured in the proper ways.
 The author presents an ideal travel feature article example for students that includes most components of the travelogue article.

 Travelogue Example for Students & Travelogue Sample